-- Use LinkedIn's alumni tool to explore the wide range of career options that each major can result in — although you do need an account to use it and the information is based only on those who have accounts on LinkedIn.
+- Use LinkedIn's college profiles to explore the wide range of career options that each major can result in — although you do need an account to use it and the information is based only on those who have accounts on LinkedIn.
 Use the search box to find the college and then click the "See all career insights" link on its profile.
 LinkedIn has created a handy tip sheet.

 Other helpful resources